 An echo of the catastrophe resounds in the event, which Art.
-I-6a, Subpara.
-5 TeCE (Art.
 IV-1, Subpara.
-5 dTeCE) celebrates as Europe day, in an attempt to establish a rite of memory to form or sustain identity.31 The TeCE implicitly recalls French Foreign Minister Robert Schuman's declaration of 9 May 1950, which led to the (now expired) ECSC Treaty.
+5 celebrates as Europe day, in an attempt to establish a rite of memory to form or sustain identity.27 The DCT implicitly recalls French Foreign Minister Robert Schuman's declaration of 9 May 1950, which led to the (now expired) ECSC Treaty.
 Schuman's declaration could be interpreted as the point in world history at which the traditional concept of the nation-state was overcome and, thus, Europe again took its position as the spearhead of "world spirit."
-But this reading seems improbable; the declaration could just as well be understood not as a collectively European, but as a unilaterally French act, as politically calculated,32 and not resulting from the overwhelming will of the European peoples, or even as their own action.
-The celebration of this event could also be read as bowing to the primacy of French diplomacy, further fueling resentment.33 With such a backdrop, a persuasive rite of celebration of the European Union or its constitution-as an important means for grounding it in public discourse and, thus, in the self-conception of the citizenry-can hardly be established.
+But this reading seems improbable; the declaration could just as well be understood not as a collectively European, but as a unilaterally French act, as politically calculated,28 and not resulting from the overwhelming will of the European peoples, or even as their own action.
+The celebration of this event could also be read as bowing to the primacy of French